MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab11_Publishing_events.md

 ---
 lab:
     title: 'Lab 11: Publishing Events Externally'
+    module: 'Module 9: Integrate with Power Platform and Dataverse'
 ---

-## Lab 08 – Publishing Events Externally
+# Practice Lab 11 – Publishing Events Externally

-# Scenario
+## Scenario

 A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
 Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

 In this lab you will use the event publishing capability of Microsoft Dataverse.
 When a permit results in changing the size of the build site, an external taxing authority needs to be notified so they can evaluate if additional taxing is required.
 You will configure Microsoft Dataverse to publish permits with size changes using the Webhook.
 To simulate the taxing authority receiving the information you will create a simple Azure function to receive the post.

-# High-level lab steps
+## High-level lab steps

 As part of configuring the event publishing, you will complete the following: